-- Hand hygiene: Informational posters will be posted in restrooms to reinforce hand hygiene protocols taught by school nurses, faculty and staff.
-These same instructions will be shared with parents/guardians to reinforce these same protocols at home. - Proper face covering procedures (how to wear and remove): Informational posters will reinforce proper face covering procedures taught by school nurses, faculty and staff.
-These same instructions will be shared with parents/guardians to reinforce these same protocols at home. - Social distancing: Signage will be posted around the school building reminding students to socially distance themselves from others.
-Where appropriate, signage will identify revised maximum capacity for spaces (classrooms, offices, dining hall, etc.) based on 6 feet social distancing guidelines.
-Signage will also direct students and staff where to stand while waiting to enter congregate areas such as the dining hall and restrooms.
-This information will also be shared with parents/guardians. - Respiratory hygiene: Informational posters will reinforce procedures for coughing and sneezing to contain respiratory secretions.
-This coughing etiquette will also be explained and reinforced by lessons from the school nurse and other appropriate school staff.
-This same information will be shared with parents/guardians. - Identifying symptoms: Employees, older students, and parents/guardians will be notified of symptoms associated with COVID-19.
-These same indicators will be part of the health pre-screening attestation that employees, and parent/guardians must complete prior to the temporal scan needed to gain entry to any district facilities.
-The nurse will provide training to school staff so they might recognize and be familiar with procedures to refer possible symptomatic individuals to the nurse.
-This same information will be shared with parents/guardians.
-Informational posters will be posted in buildings as well.
+- Hand hygiene: Informational posters have been/were posted in restrooms to reinforce hand hygiene protocols taught by school nurses, faculty and staff.
+These same instructions were shared with parents/guardians to reinforce these same protocols at home. - Proper face covering procedures (how to wear and remove): Informational posters reinforce proper face covering procedures taught by school nurses, faculty and staff.
+These same instructions were shared with parents/guardians to reinforce these same protocols at home. - Social distancing: Signage has been posted around the school building reminding students to socially distance themselves from others.
+Where appropriate, signage identifies revised maximum capacity for spaces (classrooms, offices, dining hall, etc.) based on social distancing guidelines.
+Signage also directs students and staff where to stand while waiting to enter congregate areas such as the dining hall and restrooms.
+This information has been shared with parents/guardians.

+- Respiratory hygiene: Informational posters reinforce procedures for coughing and sneezing to contain respiratory secretions.
+This coughing etiquette has been explained and reinforced by lessons from the school nurse and other appropriate school staff.
+This same information was shared with parents/guardians. - Identifying symptoms: Employees, older students, and parents/guardians are notified of symptoms associated with COVID-19.
+These same indicators are part of the health pre-screening attestation that employees, and parent/guardians must complete prior to the temporal scan needed to gain entry to any district facilities.
+The nurse has provided training to school staff so they might recognize and be familiar with procedures to refer possible symptomatic individuals to the nurse.
+This same information has been shared with parents/guardians.
+Informational posters have been posted in buildings as well.